Examine Azure App Service

 Deployment slots

-When you deploy your web app you can use a separate deployment slot instead of the default production slot when you're running in the Standard App Service Plan tier or better.
+When deploying a web app you can use a separate deployment slot instead of the default production slot when you're running in the Standard App Service Plan tier or better.
 Deployment slots are live apps with their own host names.
 App content and configurations elements can be swapped between two deployment slots, including the production slot.

 App Service on Linux